Susan Bakewell-Sachs, School of Nursing Dean and Vice President for Nursing Affairs for OHSU

 The OHSU School of Nursing is a health professions leader in academic productivity and innovative educational programming.
 It is recognized as a model in educating students for careers in nursing at both the graduate and undergraduate levels.
 In July 1993, the Nursing Program at Oregon Tech became a member of the Statewide Integrated Nursing Education System for Oregon.
 Campuses are located in: Ashland, at Southern Oregon University; Klamath Falls, at Oregon Institute of Technology; La Grande, at Eastern Oregon University; Monmouth, at Western Oregon University; and Portland, at Oregon Health & Science University.
 In addition to a basic baccalaureate degree in nursing, the statewide program offers opportunities for RNs seeking B.S. degrees.

 Non-nursing coursework may be taken at Oregon Institute of Technology, a community college, or other accredited institutions of higher learning.
 Pre-nursing majors must apply and be accepted by the OHSU School of Nursing in order to progress into the nursing major.
-Admission is dependent on a point system which includes academic performance and a proctored essay.
+Admission is dependent on a point system which includes academic performance, application essays, and on-site interviews if invited.

 The baccalaureate in Nursing Program provides the essential foundation for professional nursing licensure and practice.
 The Nursing Program, as of fall 2006, includes one year (if courses are begun in summer term, or having transfer credits) or two years of pre-nursing courses and then, after acceptance into the program, three years of professional nursing courses and general courses, as well.
 Selection into the professional program is competitive.